mustafaaloko/slides/Programming/a_developer_life_after_university.md

 <!-- $theme: default -->

-A Passionate Programmer in University
+A Developer's Life after University
 ===

 ###### Life and pre-career of a software developer in University